Catalyst Open Source Academy

 Our Arduino Academy kicks off working through a basic experimenter's kit to get an understanding of circuits and basic Arduino programming.
 The following two days are spent working through combining various components to create an interactive project.
 Over the years, the groups have built a line following robot, created a pong game or got environmental sensors to record details.

-Aleisha, Open Source Academy 2014, Catalyst Open Source Scholarship, Catalyst Part Time Employee
+Aleisha, Open Source Academy 2014, Catalyst Open Source Scholarship, Catalyst Full Time Employee, Koha Technical Lead

 If you follow @CatalystAcademy on Twitter, you'll stay up to date with the latest news.